About Pine Island

 The Pine Island Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Orange County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Pine Island, New York residents are available through the local police department and authorized providers in Orange County.
+Fingerprinting services for Pine Island, New York residents are available through local police (where present) and authorized providers in Orange County.
 Services cover background checks, professional licensing, and employment screening.
 Contact the Pine Island Police Department or Orange County Sheriff's Office for scheduling and fees.

-Property records for Pine Island, New York are maintained by the Orange Town/City Assessor's Office and the Orange County County Clerk.
+Property records for Pine Island, New York are maintained by the Orange Town Assessor's Office and the Orange County Clerk.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Orange County, including parcels in Pine Island.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
-The Orange County County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
+The Orange County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
 Many New York counties provide online property record searches through their county websites.
-For in-person requests, visit the Orange County offices at the county courthouse.
 The Orange County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Pine Island, New York residents are available through both county and state offices.
 The New York State Department of Health, Vital Records Section, located in Albany, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in New York.
 Orders can be placed online, by mail, or in person.
 Locally, the Orange County Clerk's office issues marriage licenses and maintains marriage records for Orange County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.